Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Weekly_report_2.md

 * Queen movement rules added
 * King movement rules added
 * Checkstyle, contious integration and jacoco added
+* Added Javadoc for some classes (not all, this is the main cause of checkerrors at the moment)

 ## Problems
 * I have started to notice small problems, if I haven't been careful about the refactoring of the classes.
 The classes become un-maintable very quickly.